 Clinical Rotations in Quality US Hospitals

-Ross University School of Medicine is proud to be affiliated with more than 70 teaching hospitals in the United States.
-This extensive network of affiliations makes it possible for our students to receive superior education while completing their clinical rotations in the US.
-Our roster of affiliated institutions includes some of the best known teaching hospitals in the country.
+Ross University School of Medicine's extensive network of excellent U.S. teaching hospitals helps set us apart from other medical schools.
+These affiliations allow our students to receive superior education while completing their clinical rotations in the US.
+Our network of affiliated institutions includes some of the best known teaching hospitals in the country.

 Performance on USMLE Step 1

 Performance on Step 1 of the United States Medical Licensing Examination (USMLE) is one of the most important determinants in a medical student's ability to obtain the residency of his or her choosing.
 Many residency directors will evaluate a potential resident using his or her medical school's first-time pass rate on USMLE Step 1, versus the comparative pass rate achieved by students in the US and Canada.
-In 2012, Ross achieved a first-time pass rate of 96 percent on USMLE, which is on par with the rate achieved by US and Canadian schools, and above the rate achieved by osteopathic schools (91 percent) and international schools (76 percent).
+In 2013, RUSM students achieved a first-time pass rate of 97 percent on USMLE, which is on par with the rate achieved by US and Canadian schools, and above the rate achieved by osteopathic schools (94 percent) and international schools (79 percent).